-Electronic medical records have also helped in the rationalization of features and assigning roles of different clinical resources.
+Electronic medical records have also helped rationalize features and assign roles to different clinical resources.
 With the electronic record, each person who accesses and changes the records is recorded with time and date stamps.

 Unlike paper-based records, electronic records are easier to access by anyone.
 It has also made it possible to make the records available in multiple locations this can hugely benefit remote areas and healthcare providers with multiple locations.
-With proper archiving of the electronic medical records and periodic backups, the possibility of data loss is minimized.
+Proper archiving of electronic medical records and periodic backups minimizes the possibility of data loss.

 There are numerous benefits of the EMR system, which define why this system has become overly popular among healthcare providers.

-In addition to clinical benefits, the EMR is creating huge repositories of well-organized population health records which can be used for research purposes as well.
+In addition to clinical benefits, the EMR is creating huge repositories of well-organized population health records that can be used for research purposes.
 In recent years, the use of EMR has been reinforced by physicians.
 However, many obstacles that prevent full implementation are required to be fixed and the transition from a paper-based system to EMR seems expensive in the beginning as it involves various hardware costs.

 However, the EMR system is here to stay.
 As technology takes over gradually and becomes a vital part of almost everything in the world, EMR will become mandatory and a time will come when this will be the only system to keep medical records.